Cecilia-xu/Leetcode/283/Note.md

 ```

 ## Solution 3 (Two pointers)
-- Tips: Use one poingter to record the index of non-zero numbers and use another one poinger to record the index of zero numbers.
-Swap the first non-zero numbers and zero
+- Tips: Use one pointer to record the index of non-zero numbers and use another one pointer to record the index of zero numbers.
+Swap the first non-zero numbers and the first zero numbers<br>
+1. Tranverse and swap the position of non-zero number and zero
 ```
 Input: int[] nums
 Output: void